This is the catalog description of the course:

 First course in the theory of a complex variable.
 Cauchy's integral theorem and its applications.
 Taylor and Laurent expansions, singularities, conformal mapping.

-The methods of the course grow out of multivariable calculus and power series The results of the course are both extremely beautiful and enormously applicable.
+The methods of the course grow out of multivariable calculus and power series.
+The results of the course are both extremely beautiful and enormously applicable.
 Applications abound in physics and engineering, and any field which studies asymptotics (such as parts of computer science) relies on results from complex analysis.
-The essential subject matter prerequisites for the course include partial derivatives, line integrals, and power series, and students must be well acquainted with this material at the beginning of the course to be successful in it.
-While some parts of calculus with complex numbers resemble routine elements of calculus 1, there are profound differences, most of which consist of amazing simplifications and coincidences!
+The essential prerequisites for the course include partial derivatives, line integrals, and power series, and students must be well acquainted with this material at the beginning of the course to be successful.
+While some parts of calculus with complex numbers resemble routine elements of calculus 1, there are profound differences, most of which consist of amazing simplifications and apparent coincidences.
+These actually signal significant ideas!
 Many of the techniques of complex analysis are now incorporated in such programs as Maple and Mathematica, but any use of these will be a rather minor part of the course.
+My final observation is a restatement: the material of this course is beautiful and my ambition is to help you discover this beauty.

 Text The text is Complex Variables by Stephen D. Fisher,